-- Complete TUN admissions application and payment of application fee (if applicable). - At this time, the DNP program will have limited admissions restricted to students from specific states. - Hold a Master's degree in Nursing conferred by a regionally accredited college or university. - Have a cumulative graduate school GPA of 3.0 or greater. - Be licensed as a registered nurse with an unencumbered license in the state the practicum will be completed. - Hold a U.S. citizenship or permanent resident status at the time of application.
+- Complete TUN admissions application and payment of application fee (if applicable). - At this time, the DNP program will have limited admissions restricted to students from specific states (https://tun.touro.edu/programs/nursing/doctor-of-nursing-practice/dnp-application--requirements/.) - Hold a MSN degree from a program of nursing accredited regionally or nationally and by a nursing accreditor, including CCNE, NLNAC, CNEA, or ACEN. - Have a cumulative graduate school GPA of 3.0 or greater. - Possess an unencumbered, active licensure as a registered nurse in the state the practicum will be completed.
+This license must be maintained and unencumbered throughout the program.
+Students must notify the director for any changes in licensure.